 The seven young martyrs remembered on this day were disciples of Eleazar.
 When the king brought them to trial, they openly declared their allegiance to him, and refused to break the Law of Moses by eating pork.
 The oldest brother, speaking for them all, challenged the king by asking, "What do you intend to ask and learn from us?
 For we are ready to die rather than transgress the laws of our fathers" (II Maccabees 7: 2).

 When only the youngest boy was left alive, Antiochus urged his mother Solomonia to persuade him to give in, so that she would at least have one son left.
 She pretended to do this, but actually whispered to him that he should show the same bravery his brothers had shown.
 She was sure they would all, by God's grace, be reunited.
 When her youngest defied the king and was killed, she said a prayer and died too.

-On August 2nd we read the account of the mother of the sons of Zebedee who comes to Jesus and asks Him to "command that these two sons of mine may sit, one at your right hand and one at your left, in your kingdom" (Matthew 20: 21).
+Matthew 20: 21 gives us the account of the mother of the sons of Zebedee who comes to Jesus and asks Him to "command that these two sons of mine may sit, one at your right hand and one at your left, in your kingdom."